What is stress?

 Sometimes even your usual stress release can start to get you down.
 If your fitness regime is contributing to your stress, look at getting some support, perhaps through a running club or coach.
 For many of my clients, a huge source of stress is the pressure they put on themselves, so ultimately, take care of yourself and don't beat yourself up.
 A bit of kindness and self-compassion is often the best way to motivate yourself anyway!
+Check out these 9 ways to practice self care.
 Remember that you're loved for who you are, not for your achievements.

-Chloe Brotheridge's book The Anxiety Solution, A Quieter Mind, A Calmer You published by Penguin is available to buy from 23rd February 2017.
+Chloe Brotheridge's book The Anxiety Solution, A Quieter Mind, A Calmer You published by Penguin is available now.

 Get a FREE 30-minute hypnotherapy for relaxation MP3 at www.calmer-you.com/free

 For information on one-to-one sessions of hypnotherapy in London, visit www.easywaytochange.co.uk